Augsburg raid: Aftermath

 The Augsburg mission was the longest low level penetration raid ever undertaken during the Second World War.
 However, a loss rate of 58% was clearly unsustainable.
 The results indicated daylight attacks against defended targets were no more practical in 1942 than they had been in 1940.
-The failure of the raid was an impetus for Bomber Command to press forward with the formation of the Air Ministry’s proposed Target Finding Force.
+The failure of the raid was an impetus for Bomber Command to press forward with the formation of the Air Ministry's proposed Target Finding Force.
 In addition, Bomber Command continued to attempt occasional daylight raids against small, high value targets.

-Aviation historian Robert Owen has described the Augsburg Raid as one of the most audacious raids ever mounted.
+Aviation historian Robert Owen has described the Augsburg Raid as one of the most audacious attacks ever mounted.
 In terms of airmanship, courage, determination and skill, he considers the raid as one of Bomber Command's best examples.